AlexTaguchi/lines/README.md

 Usage
 =====

 Demonstration are shown in example1.py and example2.py.
+In both examples, one needs to specify the *penalty* for adding a new line.
+However, one do **not** need to set the number of lines the classifier is looking for.
+The classifier is capable to identify the correct number of lines in both cases.

 **example1.py** shows the identification of two crossing lines:
 ---------------------------------------------------------